New model structures for Algebraic Quantum Field Theory

-Coming back to the general construction of Section \ref{sect_ExtensionModelStructure}, it is mandatory to comment that it has its own importance in abstract homotopy theory and so several applications are expected.
+Coming back to the general construction of Section \ref{sect_ExtensionModelStructure}, we should mention that it has its own importance in abstract homotopy theory and so several applications are expected.
 Indeed, in \cite{carmona_factorization_2021}, the homotopy theory of factorization algebras is investigated by these means.

-It is worth noting that most of the results in this work are valid or adaptable for a closed symmetric monoidal model category $\V$ satisfying some general requirements consisting on a combination of hypothesis appearing in Section \ref{sect_ExtensionModelStructure} and in \cite{carmona_localization_2021} (or \cite[Section 6]{carmona_factorization_2021}).
-However, we have chosen to state them for chain-complex valued algebraic field theories over a field $\mathbb{k}$ of characteristic 0 for simplicity and due to connections with the existing literature.
-This restriction is not made explicit in order to enforce the cited generality.
-For instance, Sections \ref{sect_Prelim} and \ref{sect_ExtensionModelStructure} are written for a general $\V$, whereas the rest of the sections should be interpreted under the assumption $\V=\Ch(\mathbb{k})$.
+It is worth noting that most of the results in this work are valid or adaptable for a closed symmetric monoidal model category $\V$ satisfying some general requirements consisting of a combination of hypothesis appearing in Section \ref{sect_ExtensionModelStructure} and \cite[Section 6]{carmona_factorization_2021}.
+However, we have chosen to state them for chain-complex valued algebraic field theories over a field $\mathbb{k}$ of characteristic 0 for simplicity and due to connections with the existing literature (see Remark \ref{rem:WhyComplexesChar0}).
+This restriction is not always made explicit to enforce the cited generality.
+For instance, Sections \ref{sect_Prelim} and \ref{sect_ExtensionModelStructure} are written for a general $\V$, whereas the rest of the sections should be interpreted under the assumption $\V=\Ch_{\mathbb{k}}$.